tranngochoang/molecular-docs/docs/building-geometries/geometry-placements.markdown

 ---
 layout: default
-title: Geometry Placements
+title: Geometry placements
 nav_order: 2
 permalink: docs/geometry-library/geometry-placements
 parent: Building Geometries
 ---

-# Geometry Placements
+# Geometry placements

 The Geometry Placements here were built using the [FractalDNA]({{site.url}}/docs/geometry-library/fractal-dna) package in Python.
 Accompanying each geometry is the Python code to